Croydon/conan_inquiry/README.md

 1. Add at least one package for each fully new repository
 2. Run `mkdir build && cd build`
-3. Run `conan_inquiry.py find` to find new packages
+3. Run `python -m conan_inquiry find` to find new packages
-4. Run `conan_inquiry.py generate` (see below for more information) to gather additional data and generate an aggregated package file
+4. Run `python -m conan_inquiry generate` (see below for more information) to gather additional data and generate an aggregated package file
-5. Run `conan_inquiry.py validate` to find any missing fields (start from the top of the output)
+5. Run `python -m conan_inquiry validate` to find any missing fields (start from the top of the output)
     1. Fix _all_ (otherwise you'll waste ratelimit resource) severe issues it reports
     2. Repeat (generate -> validate -> fix) until there are no more issues

-6. Run `conan_inquiry.py server` and open `localhost:8000` in a browser
+6. Run `python -m conan_inquiry server` and open `localhost:8000` in a browser
-7. Run `conan_inquiry.py deploy` to upload everything to a gh-pages branch
+7. Run `python -m conan_inquiry deploy` to upload everything to a gh-pages branch

 ### Prerequisites